Riimu/Kit-BaseConversion/README.md

 ```

 Due to this behavior, it is possible to set the precision used for inaccurate
-fractions conversions.
+fraction conversions.
 As can be seen in the previous example, the precision
 value defines the maximum number of digits in the resulting number.
 The result
 may have less digits, however, if the number can be accurately converted using
 a small number of digits.
 The precision may also be completely ignored, if the